prasadhonrao/github-actions-workshop/labs/intro/hello-world/lab.md

-## Lab: Manual Workflow
+## Lab: Hello World Workflow

 ## Introduction

-In this lab, you will create a manual workflow that can be triggered manually.
-The workflow will simply echo a message to the console, giving you a hands-on understanding of how manual workflows function in GitHub Actions.
+In this lab, you will create a simple GitHub Actions workflow from scratch that echoes "Hello, World!" to the console.
+This will help you understand how to define and trigger a basic workflow in GitHub Actions.

-> **Estimated Duration**: 15-20 minutes
+> **Estimated Duration**: 15–20 minutes

 ---